MerlinBB/starter/README.md

 ##Deployment

-wp-starter is compatible with dploy - https://github.com/LeanMeanFightingMachine/dploy/
+Starter is compatible with dploy - https://github.com/LeanMeanFightingMachine/dploy/

 Example of dploy.yaml config (not part of the repository, but will be created when you install dploy)